 ACADEMIC ALERT: If a student's term GPA falls below 2.0, the student will be placed on academic alert.
-Academic alert is a non-punitive intervention that serves to alert the student, the counselor, and instructors to potential academic issues.
+Academic alert is a non-punitive intervention that serves to alert the student, the counselors, and instructors to potential academic issues.
 Students on academic alert must discuss their academic status with their faculty advisor or other designated college staff member.
 If the term GPA improves at the end of the next term, the student returns to a good standing status.

 ACADEMIC PROBATION: A student whose term GPA remains below a 2.0 for two consecutive terms will be placed on academic probation.
-Students on academic probation are required to consult with the counselor and may be required to reduce their course load, repeat courses, or register for foundational studies classes to strengthen their educational background.
-Students failing to see a counselor by the end of the term in which they are notified of probationary status will not be allowed to re-enroll for the next term.
+Students on academic probation are required to consult with the Director of Counseling Services or other designated college representative and may be required to reduce their course load, repeat courses, or register for foundational studies classes to strengthen their educational background.
+Students failing to see a counselor or designated college representative by the end of the term in which they are notified of probationary status will not be allowed to reenroll for the next term.
 Students may remove themselves from academic probation by reestablishing the minimum GPA standing for credit hours attempted.

 ACADEMIC SUSPENSION: A student whose term GPA remains below a 2.0 for a third consecutive term will be placed on academic suspension for one term.
-Students on suspension may register for Continuing Education courses, but may not register for curriculum courses during the suspension period unless approved by the counselor.
-At the discretion of the counselor and with concurrence of the appropriate advisor, students may request a waiver of the one term suspension to continue their studies, provided the counselor and advisor determine the need for additional time for proper adjustment to the academic environment.
-Suspended students who request and receive approval to register must adhere to the requirements established by the counselor.
+Students on suspension may register for Continuing Education courses, but may not register for curriculum courses during the suspension period unless approved by the Director of Counseling Services after consultation with the student's program advisor.
+At the discretion of the Director and with concurrence of the advisor, students may request a waiver of the one term suspension to continue their studies.
+The Director and advisor will review the reasons for the request and determine if a waiver is justified.
+Suspended students who request and receive approval to register must adhere to the requirements established by the Director of Counseling Services.

 For pay purposes, veterans and financial aid recipients may not be continued in certified status beyond one term while below the standards of progress required to graduate without special counseling and approval.
-The counselor and the student's academic advisor will determine specific guidelines for the removal of academic deficiencies and the conditions for the student to continue his/her program of study.
+The Director of Counseling Services and the student's academic advisor will determine specific guidelines for the removal of academic deficiencies and the conditions for the student to continue his/her program of study.